samuelepesacane/Safe-Reinforcement-Learning-for-Robotic-Manipulation/README.md

 - Validation on Gymnasium-Robotics environments (e.g. FetchPush-v2)
 - Extended evaluation on additional Safety-Gymnasium tasks and robotics simulators

-## Notes for Isaac Gym (optional)
+## Notes on other simulators (e.g. Isaac Lab)

-This repository currently targets **MuJoCo / Gymnasium** first.
-Isaac Gym support is **not required** to run the experiments.

-To extend to Isaac Gym:
+Right now everything in this repo is built around **MuJoCo + Gymnasium / Safety-Gymnasium**.

+If you want to experiment with other simulators (e.g. Isaac Lab), the rough steps would be:

-- Implement a new environment factory in `src/envs/make_env.py` that returns Isaac Gym vectorized environments
+- add a new environment factory in `src/envs/make_env.py` that creates vectorized Isaac Lab environments;
-- Adapt cost signals and shields to 3D kinematics
+- make sure they expose rewards, costs, and any safety signals in a way that matches the current interfaces;
+- adapt the shield code if you move from 2D point/car robots to full 3D manipulators.

+This is not implemented yet.
+At the moment, consider it a "future experiment" rather than an advertised feature.

 ## Background reading (if you're new to Safe RL)